 Set in 1995, Metal Gear takes place after the event of Metal Gear Solid 3: Snake Eater, Portable Ops, and Peace Walker, and before the events of Metal Gear 2: Solid Snake.
 You control a rookie soldier codenamed "Solid Snake", the newest FOXHOUND Member.
 Snake's mission is to infiltrate Outer Heaven, and militaristic state founded by a " legendary mercenary".
 Your objective is to sneak in and destroy Metal Gear, a new and mysterious weapon of mass destruction being constructed deep within Outer Heaven.

 In response to this threat, FOXHOUND sends one of their top agents Gray Fox to infiltrate Outer Haven and assess the situation, and deal with the threat posed by Metal Gear.
 However, after a few days, contact with him was lost, and the last message he sent was a mysterious transmission that simply read: "METAL GEAR...".
 The leader of FOXHOUND, Big Boss, sends in Solid Snake to rescue Gray Fox, and complete Gray Fox's original objective, "Operation: Intrude N313"

 When Snake arrives in Outer Heaven, he meets local resistance members Kyle Schneider, Diane, and Jennifer, who agree to help him on his mission.
 Solid Snake begins his mission, and with his skills, and only using equipment procured on his mission, he manages to rescue Gray Fox.
-Upon rescuing him, Snake learns that Metal Gear is the codename for walking bipedal tank armed with nuclear weapons.
+Upon rescuing him, Snake learns that Metal Gear is the codename for a walking bipedal tank armed with nuclear weapons.
 Outer Heaven plans to use this mobile nuclear platform to dominate the world, and install itself as the new world superpower.